Mathmagician8191/Liberty-Chess/Standards/ULCI.md

 --------------

 * id
+  * feature <x>
+    Indicates that the given feature is supported by the client.
+    Features available:
+    * boardsize
+      Indicates that the client supports board sizes other than 8x8
+    * pawnmoves
+      Supports configuring pawn settings (see L-FEN.md for more details)
+    * castling
+      Supports configuring castling (see L-FEN.md for more details)
+    * multiplekings
+      Supports sides having more than 1 (or 0) kings
+    * promotion
+      Supports configuring the pieces available for promotion (see L-FEN.md for more details)
+    * friendlyfire
+      Supports friendly fire mode (see L-FEN.md for more details)
   * version <x>
     This must be sent to indicate to the server the version of ULCI supported.
     If the server does not receive this, it should assume the client is a regular UCI client.